LocusEnergy/dbio/README.rst

 library has no method designed for bulk-loading from CSV, so batch insert statements are used, which may cause bottlenecks that are not present for other databases.

-Note: Currently importing NULL values does not work correctly, even with a specified null\_string.
-This is a limitation of Python's CSV reader.

 Vertica:
 ~~~~~~~~